 Lakeside's mission is to provide undergraduate and graduate students an opportunity for hands-on experience in a variety of natural and human environments through its field-oriented courses, and to provide research facilities and support for graduate students and faculty members working on research projects in northwestern Iowa.

-Each summer Iowa Lakeside Laboratory offers students a unique educational experience—small, inquiry-based, full-immersion, field-oriented courses in the natural sciences (archaeology, botany, ecology, hydrology, soils, zoology) and related areas, such as the health sciences.
+Each summer Iowa Lakeside Laboratory offers students a unique educational experience—small, inquiry-based, full-immersion, field-oriented courses in the natural sciences (archaeology, botany, ecology, hydrology, soils, zoology) and related areas, such as sustainability and the health sciences.
 Courses are taught at the sophomore/junior level and the senior/graduate level.
 Enrollment usually is limited to 10 or fewer students per course.
 Most courses meet all day Monday through Friday, last four weeks, and offer 1 s.h. of credit for each week (40 clock hours) in class.
-One- and two-week courses also are available, including courses designed especially for teachers.
+One- and two-week courses also are available, including courses designed especially for teachers and professionals.

 Research projects by undergraduates, graduate students, and faculty members can be completed either on the Iowa Lakeside Laboratory campus or at many nearby natural areas.
-Undergraduate and graduate students are strongly encouraged to do independent projects at the laboratory, and graduate students are welcome to use Lakeside as a base for their thesis and dissertation research.
-Laboratory space and other facilities are available for long-term or short-term research projects.
+Undergraduate and graduate students are strongly encouraged to work on independent projects at the laboratory, and graduate students are welcome to use Lakeside as a base for their thesis and dissertation research.
+Laboratory space and other facilities are available for long- or short-term research projects.

 Registration usually opens in early January.
 Enrollment is limited, so students should register early.
 When they register, they must apply for housing or indicate that they plan to live off campus.